benkolera/talk-opaleye/code/README.md

 ### Dates

-There is no function equivalent to NOW().
-It's easy to write though:
+There is no function equivalent to NOW(),date_trunc or any of the date functions.
+They are easy to write though:

 ```haskell
 now :: Column PGTimestamptz